Elevon: Research programmes

 Several technology research and development efforts exist to integrate the functions of aircraft flight control systems such as ailerons, elevators, elevons and flaps into wings to perform the aerodynamic purpose with the advantages of less: mass, cost, drag, inertia (for faster, stronger control response), complexity (mechanically simpler, fewer moving parts or surfaces, less maintenance), and radar cross section for stealth.
 However, the main drawback is that when the elevons move up in unison to raise the pitch of the aircraft, generating additional lift, they reduce the camber, or downward curvature of the wing.
 Camber is desirable when generating high levels of lift, and so elevons reduce the maximum lift and efficiency of a wing.
-These may be used in many unmanned aerial vehicles (UAVs) and sixth generation fighter aircraft.
+These may be used in many unmanned aerial vehicles (UAVs).
 Two promising approaches are flexible wings, and fluidics.

 In flexible wings, much or all of a wing surface can change shape in flight to deflect air flow.
 The X-53 Active Aeroelastic Wing is a NASA effort.
 The Adaptive Compliant Wing is a military and commercial effort.

 In fluidics, forces in vehicles occur via circulation control, in which larger more complex mechanical parts are replaced by smaller simpler fluidic systems (slots which emit air flows) where larger forces in fluids are diverted by smaller jets or flows of fluid intermittently, to change the direction of vehicles.
-In this use, fluidics promises lower mass, costs (up to 50% less), and very low inertia and response times, and simplicity.
+In this use, fluidics promises lower mass and costs (as little as half), very low inertia and response times, and simplicity.